web-platform-tests/wpt/docs/_writing-tests/assumptions.md

    opportunity, but only near the end of a line unless a line break is forced.

-Tests for printing behaviour make some further assumptions:
+Tests for printing behavior make some further assumptions:

  * The UA is set to print background colors and, if it supports graphics, background images.